 Couples who want to heal their relationship can grow to understand the need that is driving their partner’s behaviour.
 They can each become dedicated to giving some of what has been missing.
 However, there is another important factor for success.
 We must be able to soothe and care for ourselves in whatever was missing for us in the past.
 Mindfulness of what helps our partner, what helps us and how to care for our own needs is the complete formula for relationship success.Nancy

 We experience the world and each other in a manner that is unique to each of us to some extent.
-For the most part we can agree on smells, tastes, sights, the feel of something on our skin and what a certain piece of music sounds like.
+For the most part we can agree on smells, viagra 40mg tastes, buy sights, purchase the feel of something on our skin and what a certain piece of music sounds like.
 Read moreNancy

 This is the first in a series of blogs that focus on how mindfulness can work for you in relationship.